ipld/ipld/data-structures/hashmap.md

 type BucketEntry struct {
   key Bytes
-  value Value
+  value Any
 } representation tuple

-# There is currently no limitation on the types available for storage as long
-# as they can be decoded from the bytes.
-Currently the Filecoin HAMT is used
-# to store inline objects rather than links to objects.
-type Value union {
-  | Bool bool
-  | String string
-  | Bytes bytes
-  | Int int
-  | Float float
-  | Map map
-  | List list
-  | Link link
-} representation kinded
 ```

+There is currently no limitation on the types available for storage as `value`s as long as they can be decoded from the bytes.
+In practice, the Filecoin HAMT is used to store inline objects rather than links to objects.